Updated May 15, 2023

-The database’s main purpose is to store the data required by the user and make it available for use and manipulation whenever required.
-Even though this statement seems to be easy to say and fulfill, in reality, it is very tough to make sure that the single database is available to all the users present in huge numbers.
-High availability is always a challenge faced by database engineers.
-To overcome these, multiple techniques are used.
-One of the crucial ones is the clustering of the tables of the database.
-Clustering is an operation that is performed once, and that leads to reordering of the data in the tables based on a certain index that is specified, and if not, any index present on that table is considered for clustering.
+The main purpose of a PostgreSQL database is to store the data required by the user and make it available for use and manipulation whenever required.
+Even though this statement seems easy to fulfill, in reality, it is tough to ensure that a single database is available to all the users present in huge numbers.
+Database engineers often face the challenge of maintaining high availability in their systems.
+The PostgreSQL cluster technique involves clustering database tables to improve performance and availability.
+The cluster operation performs once and reorders the data in a table based on a specified index.
+If you do not specify a particular index for clustering, the clustering operation may consider any index present on the table.

 CLUSTER [VERBOSE] nameOfTable [ USING nameOfIndex ]

 - nameOfTable: It is the name of the table that you wish to cluster.

 - NameOfIndex: The table named “nameOfTable” already has an index with the specified name that you want to use for clustering.
 It is an optional parameter.
 If you do not explicitly specify, the index defined on the table will be used for clustering.
 Even the name of the table is optional.
 If you do not specify a table name, the cluster operation will cluster all tables in the current database based on their respective indexes.